About The Team

 Project Leader

-Dr. Christian Miller is the Zachary T. Smith Faculty Fellow and Associate Professor of Philosophy at Wake Forest University.
-His main areas of research are meta-ethics, moral psychology, action theory, and philosophy of religion, and his work has appeared or is forthcoming in such journals as Noûs, Philosophy and Phenomenological Research, Philosophical Studies, Philosophical Psychology, Ethical Theory and Moral Practice, The Journal of Ethics, Social Theory and Practice, The Journal of Philosophical Research, The European Journal of Philosophy, and Oxford Studies in Philosophy of Religion.
-He is the editor of Essays in the Philosophy of Religion (Oxford University Press) and the book review editor of the Journal of Moral Philosophy, and is currently editing The Continuum Companion to Ethics (Continuum Press).
-He was awarded both the 2009 Wake Forest University Reid-Doyle Prize for Excellence in Teaching and the 2009 Wake Forest University Award for Excellence in Research, which is the first time that a faculty member at Wake Forest has ever won both prizes in the same year.
-He has completed a book manuscript entitled Moral Character: Philosophy and Psychology, which articulates a new framework for thinking about character that is both conceptually coherent and empirically supported by research in social psychology.
+Dr. Christian Miller is Professor of Philosophy at Wake Forest University.
+His main areas of research are meta-ethics, moral psychology, action theory, and philosophy of religion, and his work has appeared in such journals as Noûs, Philosophy and Phenomenological Research, Philosophical Studies, Philosophical Psychology, Ethical Theory and Moral Practice, The Journal of Ethics, Social Theory and Practice, The Journal of Philosophical Research, The European Journal of Philosophy, and Oxford Studies in Philosophy of Religion.
+He is the editor of Essays in the Philosophy of Religion (Oxford University Press) and The Continuum Companion to Ethics (Continuum Press), and is the book review editor of the Journal of Moral Philosophy.
+He was awarded the 2009 Wake Forest University Reid-Doyle Prize for Excellence in Teaching, the 2009 Wake Forest University Award for Excellence in Research, and the 2014 Kulynych Family Omicron Delta Kappa Award.
+He has two books with Oxford University Press, Moral Character: An Empirical Theory (2013) and Character and Moral Psychology (2014), which together articulate a new framework for thinking about character that is empirically supported by research in psychology.
+His third book on character with Oxford is forthcoming in 2016.

 Psychology Co-Director

-Dr. William Fleeson is the Kirby Faculty Fellow and Professor of Psychology at Wake Forest University.
-He is currently Associate Editor of the Journal of Personality and Social Psychology, serves as consulting editor for several leading journals, and has been PI on two separate NIH R01s.
-His work focuses on examining actual behavior, behavior patterns, and behavior contingencies in order to obtain new insights about personality constructs and to explain the mechanisms and operation of personality constructs.
+Dr. William Fleeson is Professor of Psychology at Wake Forest University.
+He has been associate editor and consulting editor of several leading journals, and has been PI on two separate NIH R01s.
+His work focuses on examining actual behavior, behavior patterns, and behavior contingencies in order to obtain new insights about personality constructs and to explain the mechanisms and operation of personality constructs, especially moral character and borderline personality disorder.
 His work on this line of research has resulted in several publications in leading journals such as the Journal of Personality and Social Psychology, Journal of Personality, and Journal of Research in Personality, and in the 2002 Society for Personality and Social Psychology Theoretical Innovation Prize.

 Psychology Co-Director

-Dr. R. Michael Furr is the McCulloch Faculty Fellow and Associate Professor of Psychology at Wake Forest University.
-In addition, he is Associate Editor of the Journal of Research in Personality, he currently serves on editorial boards for Journal of Personality and Social Psychology, Social Psychological and Personality Science, Journal of Personality Assessment, and Journal of Nonverbal Behavior, and he is former Executive Editor of the Journal of Social Psychology.
+Dr. R. Michael Furr is Professor of Psychology at Wake Forest University and recipient of WFU’s 2012 Award for Excellence in Research.
+In addition, he currently serves on editorial boards for Journal of Personality and Social Psychology, Social Psychological and Personality Science, Journal of Research in Personality, Journal of Personality Assessment, and Journal of Nonverbal Behavior, and he is former Associate Editor of the Journal of Research in Personality and former Executive Editor of the Journal of Social Psychology.
 His broad areas of expertise are personality psychology, social psychology, psychological measurement, and quantitative analysis.
 More specifically, his substantive research includes person-situation interactions, peoples' perceptions of their social worlds, and personality pathology, while his methodological interests include psychometrics, statistical analysis of data from repeated-measures research designs, and the statistical analysis of profile similarity.
-He recently co-authored a book, Psychometrics: An Introduction (Sage Publications), and his research has appeared in journals such as Psychological Science, Journal of Personality and Social Psychology, Personality and Social Psychology Bulletin, Journal of Personality, Journal of Research in Personality, European Journal of Personality, Social Psychological and Personality Science, and Psychological Methods.
+He has authored two books on psychological measurement, including Psychometrics: An Introduction (Sage Publications), which has been translated into Russian and which will soon appear in its 2nd edition.
+His research has appeared in journals such as Psychological Science, Journal of Personality and Social Psychology, Personality and Social Psychology Bulletin, Journal of Personality, Journal of Research in Personality, European Journal of Personality, Social Psychological and Personality Science, and Psychological Methods.

 Theology Director